Knowing the restrictions and flying opportunities using this license is essential if you have a private pilot license or are willing to get one.

 If you have a private pilot license, I suggest you get your instrument rating immediately.

-Getting your instrument rating will improve your flying skills, and now your airspace will be more prominent.
+Your instrument rating will improve your flying skills, and your airspace will be more prominent.

 Let me explain how: